22 Best Argentina Travel Tips

 Currency in Argentina

 Cash is king in Argentina.
-While credit cards (Visa and Mastercard, but not American Express) are accepted in hotels and restaurants catering to tourists, you will see that they aren’t as widely accepted in smaller shops and you will find yourself using cash rather than credit cards most of the time as a surcharge is often applied to card payments.
-Make sure to always carry cash with you.
+While credit cards (Visa and Mastercard, but not American Express) are accepted in hotels and restaurants catering to tourists, they aren’t as widely accepted in smaller shops.

-However, here’s another issue: ATMs in Argentina are very expensive.
-Even though your bank may not charge you for any withdrawal you do while in Argentina, local ATMs will apply a fee of up to $10 USD for any withdrawal, and put limits on the amount of money you can withdraw in a single transaction.
-There really is no other way around it, and you should factor withdrawal fees in your trip budget.
+However, there’s another issue: ATMs in Argentina are very expensive.
+Even though your bank may not charge you for any withdrawal you make while in Argentina, local ATMs will apply a fee of up to $10 USD for any withdrawal and put limits on the amount of money you can withdraw in a single transaction.

 Money exchange in Argentina